sidbala4023/Trigger/README.md

 25.Write a trigger to prevent duplicate account while an account is inserted

 26. Write a trigger to Account’sfiledTotalAmountofContact(Custom Object) when an Contact is Inserted

+27.Write a trigger to send an welcome email when an contact is inserted and if the email is null do not send it .